rafanto/PowershellUsefulScripts/README.md

-# PowershellUsefulScripts
+# VariousUsefulScripts

-A collection of powershell scripts for various utsi that I implemented during my working days and not that could still be useful for solving small problems.
+A collection of powershell, python and other languages scripts for various case of use that I write during my working days and not that could still be useful for solving small problems.